 Agenda:

-Lab 1 review
+Lab 1 due and review.

 Readings: